 We have created a list of common questions about the COVID-19 vaccines based on current knowledge and understanding.
 These questions will continue to evolve with time, so we encourage you to check back frequently for the most up-to-date information.

-You also invite you to listen in as LifePoint Health Chief Medical Officer Dr. Christopher Rehm and Chief Nursing Officer Michelle Watson, RN, MSN answer some of the most commonly asked questions about COVID-19 vaccination and discuss its safety and effectiveness.
+We also invite you to listen in as LifePoint Health Chief Medical Officer Dr. Christopher Rehm and Chief Nursing Officer Michelle Watson, RN, MSN answer some of the most commonly asked questions about COVID-19 vaccination and discuss its safety and effectiveness.

 To learn more about the many ways we are working to ensure your safety while you are in our care, click here.

 Everyone entering Southwestern Medical Center facilities will be screened, per CDC recommendations, this includes answering screening questions and having their temperature taken.
 Based on the screening, visitors may also be asked to speak further with someone, or come back at a later date.
 Screening will occur upon every entry.
-We know these increased precautions may seem concerning.
-We do not want to cause alarm – but we do want to send a clear message to our community that we are prepared, responding appropriately and are committed to protecting the well-being of our patients, visitors, employees and community.

 Additional Closures & Cancellations